Numbers with unique solutions of Helmut Postl

 The following pattern has a unique solution with the pentominoes

-Take two copies of the pattern, rotate one of them, and put them together to build the digit 6 resp.
-9:
+Take two copies of the pattern, rotate one of them, and put them together to

 And then put them together to build the design from above.